LottoLand Syndicate Review

 For some reason LottoLand do not offer long term subscriptions for syndicates.
 That may be something to come in future, as you can subscribe up to 52 weeks in advance with their non-syndicate options.

 But for syndicates you currently have the option of 1, 2, 4 or 8 weeks at a time.

 SIDENOTE: Incidentally, their regular game options have two awesome extra features I'd love to see added to the syndicates.
-The first is called Jackpot Hunt - which basically means 'keep playing for me until the jackpot gets won' (brilliant for games like EuroMillions that can rollover a lot).
+The first is called Jackpot Hunt - which basically means 'keep playing for me until the jackpot gets won' (brilliant for games that can rollover a lot).
 The second lets you set an option to only bet when the jackpot is bigger than a certain size.
 This works together with all the other options so you can pick your game, which days and your combinations - then say only bet when the jackpot is over €100 Million.
 Genius.
 I think it would be too complex for LottoLand to add these options for the syndicates too, but you never know and it's nice to know they are there if you want to use your own numbers.